 Julian considers that cooperation, honesty, respect and learning must be the fundamental bases of teamwork, so he hopes to be able to generate value for the organization thanks to his experience and values, while learning by doing what he likes the most, contribute to the construction of a more conscious and sustainable world.
 Finally, he believes that the happiest moments in life are found in the simplest things of daily life, such as taking a walk to breathe, having a good cup of coffee, helping others without expecting anything in return or smile with a loved one.

 Julia is a leader in the low carbon economy.
-As the interim Executive Director at Canadian Business for Social Responsibility, Julia is excited to work closely with Canadian businesses to help them reach their net zero goals.
+As the Program and Operations Director at Canadian Business for Social Responsibility, Julia is excited to work closely with Canadian businesses to help them reach their net zero goals.
 Julia has considerable expertise using human-centred design principles in solving complex challenges with actionable solutions to help government, industry, and businesses advance their decarbonization goals.

 Julia also acts as a consultant at Delphi, working collaboratively on climate change and sustainability projects.
 Based in Toronto, her day-to-day involves advisory and engagement services across numerous sectors, including; electricity, the circular economy, and transportation.